geospace-code/georinex/README.md

 # GeoRinex

 RINEX 3 and RINEX 2 reader and batch conversion to NetCDF4 / HDF5 in Python or Matlab.
-Batch converts NAV and OBS GPS RINEX data into [xarray.Dataset](http://xarray.pydata.org/en/stable/api.html#dataset) for easy use in analysis and plotting.
+Batch converts NAV and OBS GPS RINEX (including Hatanaka compressed OBS) data into [xarray.Dataset](http://xarray.pydata.org/en/stable/api.html#dataset) for easy use in analysis and plotting.
 This gives remarkable speed vs. legacy iterative methods, and allows for HPC / out-of-core operations on massive amounts of GNSS data.